-An IP address is a string of a set of 4 numbers that are separated by periods, for example, 66.231.80.0 is an IP address.
-These numbers in the set of IP addresses can range from 0.0.0.0 to 255.255.255.255.
-In Salesforce we used a list of specified IP addresses to avoid unauthorized access to the organization’s data in Salesforce.
-With the help of these IP addresses users can always log in without receiving a login challenge.
+An IP address is a string of 4 numbers separated by periods; for example, 66.231.80.0 is an IP address.
+These IP addresses can range from 0.0.0.0 to 255.255.255.255.

 The Network Engineering team of Salesforce recommends allowing the following IP ranges:

-Region | Connections to Salesforce | Connections from Salesforce |
+| Region | Connections to Salesforce | Connections from Salesforce |

-USA | 3.228.190.251 34.206.116.149 35.174.143.92 52.203.77.201 54.156.107.163 54.158.77.4 54.163.166.54 54.83.60.38 107.21.202.122 | 3.225.151.145 3.225.240.254/32 18.204.28.162/32 18.211.105.61 34.197.58.108 34.204.111.166/32 52.3.16.30 52.22.251.194 52.70.135.185 |
+| USA | 3.228.190.251 34.206.116.149 35.174.143.92 52.203.77.201 54.156.107.163 54.158.77.4 54.163.166.54 54.83.60.38 107.21.202.122 | 3.225.151.145 3.225.240.254/32 18.204.28.162/32 18.211.105.61 34.197.58.108 34.204.111.166/32 52.3.16.30 52.22.251.194 52.70.135.185 |

-Whitelist IP address in Salesforce Lightning
+Whitelist IP Address in Salesforce Classic

 - 0.0.0.0 to 1.255.255.255